Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Poseidon

 Most of the hashing is done using the Poseidon (https://eprint.iacr.org/2019/458.pdf) hash function.
-This hash function works direclty on field elements and is very efficient.
+This hash function works directly on field elements and is very efficient.

-Poseidon can be instanciated with 3 parameters: t, f, and p.
+Poseidon can be instantiated with 3 parameters: t, f, and p.
 In all cases we use the following method to choose these:

-1. Set t equal to the number of inputs + 1 (this extra input of 0 is the capacity)
+1. Set t equal to the number of inputs + 1 (this extra input of 0 is the capacity).
 2. With the above t, choose f and p so that the number of constraints necessary is minimized, while ensuring a minimum security level of 128 bit.
 The rules that need to be followed to achieve this are described in the paper.
 In practice, the script available at https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/util/find_optimal_poseidon.py.

-Because Poseidon is more efficient for four inputs compared to two inputs we use a quad Merkle tree instead of a binary Merkle tree.
+Because Poseidon is more efficient for four inputs compared to two inputs we use quad Merkle trees instead of binary Merkle trees.

 ## DefaultTxOutput

-A valid instance of an DefaultTxOutput statement assures that given an input of:
+A valid instance of a DefaultTxOutput statement assures that given an input of:

 - state: State